The crescent and the minaret at the Irish Islamic Centre and mosque in Clonskeagh, Dublin (Photograph: Patrick Comerford)

 The Christian composer John Tavener was commissioned by Prince Charles to write The Beautiful Names, a musical setting for the 99 Names of God drawn from the Qur'an and performed in Westminster Abbey.
 This eclectic work draws inspiration from several religions other than Islam and Christianity, but has provoked unease among Christians who regard it as inappropriate for performance in a Christian church.

-Christopher Howse, a Roman Catholic columnist in the Daily Telegraph, wrote: “The word Allah refers to the same God that Jews and Christians worship.
+Christopher Howse, a Roman Catholic columnist in the Daily Telegraph, wrote some years ago: “The word Allah refers to the same God that Jews and Christians worship.
 There is no doubt of that.
 He is the God of Abraham and Isaac; the one living God.
 He is the God that Jesus worshipped and whom he invoked, in Aramaic, as he died on the cross, calling on him by the name Eloi.”
 However, these views also drew a storm of protest.

 Church and Mosque side-by-side in an urban setting in Egypt (Photograph, Patrick Comerford)

 In 2006, an Open Letter was signed by 100 leading Islamic authorities and scholars in response to Pope Benedict XVIII’s Regensburg address.
-This has been followed last year with a new message from 138 Muslim leaders addressed to the Pope, the Archbishop of Canterbury, and others, calling for co-operation on the basis of the fundamental principles of love of God and neighbour, the “two great commandments” recalled by Jesus in Mark 12: 29-31.
+This was followed with a message from 138 Muslim leaders addressed to the Pope, the Archbishop of Canterbury, and others, calling for co-operation on the basis of the fundamental principles of love of God and neighbour, the “two great commandments” recalled by Christ in Mark 12: 29-31.

 They said the commandments to love of God and neighbour – found in both the Qur'an and the Bible – are the “common word” that offers to the encounter between Islam and Christianity “the most solid theological foundation possible.”